Why Pepsi made 'Uncle Drew' into a movie

 "Uncle Drew," that smack-talking, geriatric baller who's been dunking on "young bloods" in Pepsi Max commercials since 2012, has landed on the big screen.

 The movie, which opened Friday, was Pepsi's idea: The company commissioned the "Uncle Drew" screenplay.
-Pepsi's Creators League Studio, its marketing agency, will land a co-producer credit on the movie -- a first for a food and beverage company.
+Pepsi Productions landed a co-producer credit on the movie -- a first for a food and beverage company.

 Why would Pepsi want to get involved with Hollywood?

-Note: -- Correction: A previous version of this story incorrectly stated which division of Pepsi produced "Uncle Drew" and Lou Arbetter represents.